HIGHER WAGES! Most direct support roles start at $17.25+

 • Improve the availability and quality of transportation services

 Together, we will ensure a community that respects the work of our agency and care professionals.
-With that respect, we will elevate our advocacy to ensure our legislators and funders make the necessary adjustments to support quality services and the funding of a sustainable wage for care professionals.
+With that respect, we will elevate our advocacy to ensure our legislators and funders make the necessary adjustments to support quality services and fund a sustainable wage for care professionals.

 Your Advocacy Matters

-Care professionals perform some of the most important work in our communities.
-They are also parents, students, and people who want to make a difference in the lives of those they support.
+Care professionals perform some of the most essential work in our communities.
+They are also parents, students and people who want to make a difference in the lives of the people they support.
 Our society depends on people working in these roles to support our community members, often at times of greatest need; as such, human services continues to be one of the fastest-growing industries in the country.
-People in care roles are required to be skilled professionals with specific training and education, and yet many of them cannot financially take care of their own families because of the low wages associated with their jobs.
-It is essential that care professionals be able to earn a livable, sustainable wage.
+People in care roles are required to be skilled professionals with specific training and education.
+Yet, many of them cannot financially care for their own families because of the low wages associated with their jobs.
+Care professionals must be able to earn a livable, more just sustainable wage.
 They deserve it.
 We all need to work together to increase the respect and wages of care professionals.

 As we continue to advocate for care professionals like direct support staff, we would like to share your stories that illustrate the importance of this work.
 We will use these stories to demonstrate the need for change.
 If you have a personal example that you can share, please complete the form below.